NVIDIA/aistore/docs/cli/object.md

    --extract, -x     extract all files from archive(s) --prefix value    get objects that start with the specified prefix, e.g.:
-                     '--prefix a/b/c' - get objects from the virtual directory a/b/c and objects from the virtual directory a/b that have their names (relative to this directory) starting with c;
+                     '--prefix a/b/c' - get objects from the virtual directory a/b/c and objects from the virtual directory a/b that have their names (relative to this directory) starting with 'c';
-                     '--prefix ""' - get entire bucket
-   --cached          get only those objects from a remote bucket that are present ("cached") in AIS --archive         list archived content (see docs/archive.md for details) --limit value     limit object name count (0 - unlimited) (default: 0) --units value     show statistics and/or parse command-line specified sizes using one of the following _units of measurement_:
-                     iec - IEC format, e.g.: KiB, MiB, GiB (default) si  - SI (metric) format, e.g.: KB, MB, GB raw - do not convert to (or from) human-readable format --verbose, -v     verbose outout when getting multiple objects --help, -h        show help
+                     '--prefix ""' - get entire bucket (all objects) --cached          get only those objects from a remote bucket that are present ("cached") in aistore --archive         list archived content (see docs/archive.md for details) --limit value     limit object name count (0 - unlimited) (default: 0) --units value     show statistics and/or parse command-line specified sizes using one of the following _units of measurement_: iec - IEC format, e.g.: KiB, MiB, GiB (default) si  - SI (metric) format, e.g.: KB, MB, GB raw - do not convert to (or from) human-readable format --verbose, -v     verbose output
+   --silent          server-side flag, an indication for aistore _not_ to log assorted errors (e.g., HEAD(object) failures) --help, -h        show help
 ```